-- 51. The Council is responsible for the appointment of the internal and external auditors, acting on the recommendation of the Audit Committee.
-The same person or firm shall not be appointed to both positions. - 52.
-The main purpose of the internal audit is to provide the Council with independent and objective assurances on the adequacy of the HCPC's financial control, operating control and risk management systems. - 53.
-The external auditor's responsibilities include reporting on whether the HCPC's accounts fairly present its financial position.
+- 52. The Council is responsible for the appointment of the internal and external auditors, acting on the recommendation of the Audit Committee.
+The same person or firm shall not be appointed to both positions. - 53.
+The main purpose of the internal audit is to provide the Council with independent and objective assurances on the adequacy of the HCPC's financial control, operating control and risk management systems. - 54.
+The external auditor's responsibilities include reporting an opinion on whether the HCPC's accounts give a true and fair view.
+As part of that responsibility the external auditor obtains an understanding of the system of internal control to the extent that it is relevant to the audit, including the control environment, the risk assessment process, and information technology relevant to financial reporting. on whether the HCPC's accounts fairly present its financial position.
 As part of that responsibility the external auditor will need to review the effectiveness of the financial control in the organisation.